zillow/seolint/README.md

 Note: If you are using a JavaScript configuration file that has third-party module dependencies (e.g. chai), make sure to install those dependencies at the location of your config file, otherwise seolint will fail.
 It's a good idea to `npm i --save-dev` those dependencies if your seolint config file lives alongside your `package.json`.

-## Test Customization
+## Rule Customization

-In some cases, you will want to override the default behavior of tests in your configuration file.
+In some cases, you will want to override the default behavior of rules in your configuration file.
-Each test consists of a parser and a validator function.
+Each rule consists of a parser and a validator function.
 After SEOLint renders your page, it passes all the render data to the parser function, the result of which is passed to the validator.